Jira Backup Script vs. Third-party Backup

 Both large and small projects need to be managed in some way.
-As, it is essential to track the progress and current status of the tasks.
-When we work on our own, or with a few people, we can do this by “ancient” method – on a piece of paper or on a blackboard, using colored cards, etc. Actually, there are many ways.
-The problem arises when we want to scale it up.
-Then we would need a lot more space as there would be much more data, tasks and statuses.
+It is essential to track the progress and statuses of key tasks.
+Projects can be managed using “ancient” methods – on a piece of paper, a blackboard, or using colored cards… but why if there are many better ways?
+The problem actually arises when we want to scale up.
+Then, organizations would require more storage space as there would be much more data, tasks and statuses.

 The topic of scale is one thing, but let’s look at the current trend, which is remote work.
-That’s a time when online tools should allow any team/project member to check or update the current status of the work.
-Of course, the market is full of smaller and larger tools.
+That’s a time when online tools should allow any team/project member to check or update the current status of given work.
+Of course, the market is full of tools.
 They differ in price, capabilities and popularity.
-The best known of these is an Atlassian product, Jira, and we will focus on it today.
+The best known of these is an Atlassian product, Jira, and that is what we will focus on today.

 What is Jira?

 On top of that, Jira provides many tools for reporting, also with real-time visualizations.
-Of course, we can scale this – each team or project can have its own workspace and create workflows according to its own needs.
+While Jira enables access to historical data, keep in mind that it does not offer formal compliance-grade retention, and organizations may require third party backup or archiving tools.
+Of course, this can be scaled – each team or project can have their own workspace and create workflows according to their own needs.

 If we are already using the tool on a daily basis, or are just about to, we need to be aware of the amount of data we store there.
 Usually everything that we create and track in Jira is of critical business value.
 And as such, we can’t afford to lose that data, or at least temporarily lack access.
-Of course, a good part of the responsibility lies with the service provider, but smart leaders should pay special attention to security and backups.
-We can’t rely solely on a single source of data, especially when that source is not our own.
+Of course, securing the infrastructure is part of the responsibility that lies with the service provider, but users should still pay special attention to security and backups.
+Organizations can’t rely solely on a single source of data, especially when that source is not their own.

 Actually, there are several tips for Jira backup.
 Let’s take a look at some available options: